diogomonica/diogomonica.com/posts/password-security-why-the-horse-battery-staple-is-not-correct.md

 - Choosing a password should be something you do very infrequently.
 - Our focus should be on protecting passwords against informed statistical attacks and not brute-force attacks.
-- When you do have to choose a password, one of the most important selection criteria should be how many other people have also chosen that same password.
+- When you do have to choose a password, one of the most important selection criterion should be how many other people have also chosen that same password.
 - One of the most impactful things that we can do as a security community is to change password strength meters and disallow the use of common passwords.

 ## Users should not be choosing passwords